opengovfoundation/madison/docs/README.md

 and [VirtualBox](https://www.virtualbox.org/) then run `vagrant up` and wait a bit.

-When it is done you should be able to open `localhost:8080` in your browser and see Madison. `localhost:8080` serves the "production" build of the client (`client/build`), which means anytime you make a change to the client side code you need to run `make build-client` in order to see the changes.
+When it is done you should be able to open `192.168.10.10` or `localhost:8000` in your browser and see Madison.
-`localhost:8081` is also available, serving the "development" build (`client/app`) which does not require a full rebuild for code changes to take effect.

 You can run build commands in the VM (connect with `vagrant ssh` and move to the shared folder with `cd /vagrant`) since workable versions of the development